compiler-research/compiler-research.github.io/_posts/2024-05-30-enable-cuda-compilation-cppyy-numba-generated-ir.md

 ### Conclusion

 The impact of this project extends far beyond Cppyy itself, as it empowers the scientific community by providing Python users with direct access to the performance and capabilities of C++ libraries.
 The CUDA support in the Python ecosystem through Cppyy and Numba can help accelerate the research and development in Scientific Computing domains like Data analysis(ROOT), Machine Learning, and computational sciences like simulating genetic code, protein structures, etc that rely on both languages.
+The following papers shows the importance of CUDA and GPU acceleration in scientific community:
+    - Simulations use GPUs to run the world's largest simulations on the world's largest supercomputer: [Link](https://escholarship.org/content/qt5q63r9ph/qt5q63r9ph_noSplash_29f23cdb21b554ab0457d33f14e9d6e0.pdf)
+    - This enables to perform GPU-accelerated modeling and seamless GPU-accelerated, zero-copy extensions of the fast codes from Python.
+Useful for rapid prototyping of new physics modules, development of in situ analysis as well as coupling multiple codes and codes with ML frameworks and the data science ecosystem: [Link]( https://arxiv.org/abs/2402.17248)

 ### Related Links